ILTS REAL: Running a Successful Liver Transplant Program: what it takes

 For ILTS members only, please join now or renew your membership.

-After a very successful start with more than 300 attendees, we are excited to invite you to the next webinar in the Regional Expansion Advanced Learning (REAL) initiative for Southeast Asian and South Asian regions.
+After a very successful start with more than 300 attendees, we are excited to invite you to the next webinar in the Regional Expansion of Advanced Learning (REAL) initiative for Southeast Asian and South Asian regions.

 Yaman Tokat, Vijay Vohra, and Paritosh Prasad will share their experiences in setting up a liver transplant program, anesthesia/critical care requirements, and infection control perspectives.